Editor's Note: This post was originally published in December 2019 and has been updated for currency.

-- Others charge no interest at all, though they will owe late fees if deadlines are missed
+- Others charge at all, though they will owe late fees if deadlines are missed

 - Some allow consumers to choose their repayment plan (e.g. four installments every two weeks)

-- Others charge no interest if the item is paid in full within 6–12 months, or will extend payments over a 6–36 month period at a reduced annual percentage rate
+- Others charge no interest if the item is paid in full within 6–12 months, or will extend payments over a at a reduced annual percentage rate

 Importantly, buy now pay later options can reduce abandoned cart rates.

-Research suggests that last year, shoppers left more than $34 billion in their online carts, or nearly 7% of all digital commerce in 2018.
+Research suggests that in 2018, shoppers left more than $34 billion in their online carts or nearly 7% of all digital commerce that year.
 If retailers provide additional financing options, or so the thinking goes, conversion rates will improve.

 Why shoppers buy now pay later

-Intuition might tell you this option is only suited for big-ticket items like refrigerators, big-screen TVs, or mattresses.
+You might expect that buy now pay later options would only be used for big-ticket items like refrigerators, big-screen TVs, or mattresses.
 Buy now pay later is indeed well-suited for relatively expensive items, like this $2,800 ring:

-But the option is increasingly being used to finance smaller ticket items like apparel, sneakers, and cosmetics—for example, this $12 product that can be paid in four installments as part of a total order of only $35:
+The buy now pay later option is increasingly drawing customers at lower price points, and can now be used to finance less expensive items like apparel, sneakers, cosmetics, and even something as basic as back-to-school supplies.
+For example, this $12 product that can be paid in four installments as part of a total order of only $35:

-Thankfully, there’s hope for the next generation—younger adults carry less credit card debt than the average consumer, in part, because many are already saddled with student loan debt, and because they saw their parents struggle with debt during the last recession.
-(Buy now pay later options arose following the recession when banks reduced loans made to consumers.)
+Thankfully, there’s hope for the next generation—younger adults were already carrying less credit card debt than the average consumer before the pandemic, in part, because many are already saddled with student loan debt, and because they saw their parents struggle with debt during the Great Recession.

 Why retailers offer buy now pay later